arturofredes/HI-AI-KDD24-LMM-4-CFs-Explanation/README.md

 # LLMs for Exaplaining Sets of Counterfactual Examples to Final Users
 ### Arturo Fredes & Jordi Vitrià | KDD 2024 Workshop HI-AI
-Causality is vital for understanding true cause-and-effect relationships between varianbles within predictive models, rather than relying on mere correlations, making them highly relevant in the field of Explainable AI.
-In an automated decision-making scenario, we can analyze the underlying data-generation process using causal inference methods, which enable us to explain a model’s decision by manipulating features and creating counterfactual examples.
-These counterfactuals explore hypothetical scenarios where a minimal number of factors are altered, providing end-users with valuable information on how to change their situation.
-However, interpreting a set of multiple counterfactuals can be challenging for end-users who are not used to analyze raw data records.
-In our work, we evaluate the use of Causally Informed LLMs in the explanation generation process and guide the LLM through smaller tasks that mimic human reasoning when explaining a decision based on counterfactual cases.
-We conducted various experiments using a public dataset and proposed a method of closed-loop evaluation to assess the coherence of the final explanation with the counterfactuals as well as the quality of the content.
-Finally, we use these causally informed LLMs to check the validity of the final explanation in causal terms.
+Counterfactual examples have shown to be a promising method for explaining a ma- chine learning model’s decisions, by providing the user with variants of its own data with small shifts to flip the outcome.
+When a user is presented with a single coun- terfactual, extracting conclusions from it is straightforward.
+Yet, this may not reflect the whole scope of possible actions the user can take, and furthermore, the example could be unfeasible.
+On the other hand, as we increase the number of counterfactu- als, drawing conclusions from them becomes difficult for people who are not trained in data analytic thinking.
+The objective of this work is to evaluate the use of LLMs in producing clear explanations in plain language of these counterfactual examples for the end user.
+We propose a method to decompose the explanation generation problem into smaller, more manageable tasks to guide the LLM, drawing inspira- tion from studies on how humans create and communicate explanations.
+We carry out different experiments using a public dataset and propose a method of closed loop evaluation to assess the coherence of the final explanation with the counterfac- tuals as well as the quality of the content.
+Furthermore, an experiment with people is currently being done in order to evaluate the understanding and satisfaction of the users.

 ## Setup
 You will neead an Open AI API key in your environment variables.